pxv6460/AI-Storybook-/README.md

 - **Issue 1:** Scene images disjointed - the shared prompt for character descriptions alleviates the issue to a good degree but there is room for improvement
 - **Issue 2:** Text in images generated - images generally contain text sometimes in different languages or incoherent script - prompt specification to not display text mitigated the issue
 - **Issue 3:** theme and background inconsistent - while image matches the scene - sometimes the theme and background changes for each scene solved by shared image prompt
-- **Issue 4:** Low quality in other Image generators tested - ‘free versions are bad, but both SD and Flux have manual seeds”
+- **Issue 4:** Low quality in other Image generators tested - ‘free’ versions are bad, but offer additional features like inserting manual seeds to control uniform character images (Stable Diffusion and Flux tested here- see code for 'MAdLibs Version in link below for additional details)

 ## Results